gabrielfgm/rbounds/README.md

 non-parametric kernel regression estimators from the `np` package.
-In the future I hope to extend the package to cover treatment effect estimation, and to work with some additional assumptions such as monotone regresion and monotone treatment response.
+In the future I hope to extend the package to cover treatment effect estimation, and to work with some additional assumptions such as monotone regression and monotone treatment response.

 Example of bounding the conditional mean
 ----------------------------------------

-Imagine that we are interested in estimating *E*(*y*\|*x*) where *y* ∈ (0, 1).
+Imagine that we are interested in estimating *E*(*y*\|*x*) where *y* ∈ {0, 1}.
 Unfortunately, we are missing some observations of *y*.
 Whether an observation is missing is denoted by a dummy variable *z*, where when *z* = 1 *y* is observed and otherwise the value of *y* is not observed.
 We have some covariates *x* whose value we observe for all